 - Comfortable accommodations and a welcoming atmosphere

 - Amenities and facilities for fitness, relaxation and socializing

 Overcoming a Xanax addiction isn’t easy.
-Fortunately, Serenity House Detox offers two locations in Florida where you can begin your journey to recovery.
-Whether you opt for detox in Fort Lauderdale or West Palm Beach, you’ll have access to the tools and resources needed for sobriety.
+Fortunately, Serenity House Detox & Recovery offers two locations in Florida where you can begin your journey to recovery.
+Whether you opt for detox in Fort Lauderdale or Jupiter, you’ll have access to the tools and resources needed for sobriety.
 Call 866-294-5306 to start down the road to recovery for the last time.